ripsawridge/site/contents/content/cma/2012/zwieselbacher_rosskogel.md

 category: skiing
 location: Zwieselbacher Rosskogel
 guests: Georg
+elevation: 1500
 ---

-Georg and I were hoping for some ice climbing, but the conditions just continue to crumple our cropes!
+Georg and I were hoping for some ice climbing, but the conditions just continue to crumple our hopes!

 Oh well, skiing it is then.
 We went to the Zwieselbacher Rosskogel, which